Artificially Intelligent Art

 ANAT SPECTRA 2022 was proudly presented by the Australian Network for Art and Technology (ANAT) in partnership with the Science Gallery Melbourne and Faculty of Fine Arts and Music, University of Melbourne and together with program partners The Things We Did Next (TTWDNext), Typecast Entertainment, RMIT University and Leonardo.

 ANAT Arts Administrator Aushaf Widisto is an emerging writer and researcher from Indonesia.
-His writing has been featured in multiple publications across the web, both under his real name and pen name Oswald Kyrre.
+His writing has been featured in numerous publications across the web, both under his real name and pen name Adam Erland.
 After joining ANAT on an internship program, Aushaf begins his new part-time role as ANAT’s Arts Administrator in July 2022.